dtpoirot/terraform-cnc-modules/2022.6/azure/README.md

 Terraform creates the below AZURE cloud resources by using the individual modules.

 - [global-resources](./global-resources): This module will create the VNET, subnetwork and AKS cluster.
-- [environment](./environment): This module will create the Postgresql server, azure-blob-storage container(if scanfarm_enabled is true) and deploy nginx-ingress-controller in it
+- [environment](./environment): This module will create the Postgresql server, Redis instance, azure-blob-storage containers(if scanfarm_enabled is true) and deploy nginx-ingress-controller in it

 ## Global resources
 ### Inputs